 When we aren’t thinking of day-to-day tasks, we are conjuring our stories and our characters, and manifesting our hopes and dreams.
 In essence, being a writer isn’t just what we do, it is who we are.

-Every aspiring and published author knows that the road to publication is neither straight nor narrow, and that rejection is part and parcel of the course.
+Every aspiring and published author knows that the road to publication is neither straight nor narrow, and that rejection is part and parcel of staying the course.
 Luckily, there are many ways for authors to see their work in print, now more than ever before.

 When we aren’t thinking of day-to-day tasks, we are conjuring our stories and our characters, and manifesting our hopes and dreams.
 In essence, being a writer isn’t just what we do, it is who we are.

-My journey – from self-publishing and beyond
+My journey from self-publishing and beyond

 I didn’t think this book would see the light of day – I only shared it with those within my close circle.
 It was the novel that helped me learn the skills I needed and allowed me to commit to the course before embarking on the road to publication.

-Between 2011 and 2013, I wrote three more novels and submitted these to literary agents, but despite some interest, none bit.
+Between 2011 and 2013, I wrote three more novels and submitted these to literary agents, but despite some interest, none of them bit.
 After four years of knocking on the door of traditional publishing, I still found myself on the outside looking in.
 But I certainly wasn’t ready to lay down my pen.

 The boom in self-published authors

-After looking into it further, I discovered that Amazon had created two self-publishing platforms, Kindle Direct Publishing for digital editions and CreateSpace for paperbacks (they are now under the same roof at Kindle Direct Publishing).
+After looking into it further, I discovered that Amazon had created two self-publishing platforms: Kindle Direct Publishing for digital editions, and CreateSpace for paperbacks (they are now under the same roof at Kindle Direct Publishing).

 After four years of knocking on the door of traditional publishing, I still found myself on the outside looking in.
 But I certainly wasn’t ready to lay down my pen.